sitespeedio/sitespeed.io/docs/_posts/2017-04-24-sitespeed.io-5.0.md

 We have had a long time goal to support one other TSDB than Graphite and now we officially support InfluxDB.
 We have [one example dashboard](https://dashboard.sitespeed.io/dashboard/db/wip-influxdb?orgId=1) that you can use and maybe we can have more example dashboards in the future.

-This is extremely new so it could be miss out on functionality, if that's the case, create an issue and we will fix that!
+This is extremely new so it could be miss out on functionality, if that's the case, create an issue and we will work to fix that!

 A special thank you [@theist](https://github.com/theist) and [@eripa](https://github.com/eripa) who helped us fix the InfluxDB integration so the structure is better than we had in the original version.